Toyota Overland Roof-Top Tent and Storage for a Family of 4

 When it was just the two of us we built a bed system in our Land Rover or tented.
 When we had kids and grew out of sleeping in such a tight space we only tented.
 Then I (wife) slowly hated the set up and take down of a tent in rain and snow with kids nagging so we bought an iKamper Skycamp roof top tent to speed up the set up and tear down process.
 We also bought a larger vehicle, a 2nd Gen 2013 Toyota Sequoia.
 Not having tenting gear inside the vehicle freed up a huge amount of room for gear.
 There is a mattress in the roof top tent so we don’t have to blow anything up and we can keep all 4 sleeping bags in it which is also a huge time saver.
 Why didn’t we buy a trailer?
 We don’t have a convenient place to store one and we often go places they can’t get into.

-Here is the roof top tent with the awning attached.
+Below is the roof top tent with the awning and annex attached.
 We only setup the annex for for multi-day stays or if we expect bad weather during the day.
-In this case we were at a beautiful campground but it lacked privacy so the annex came handy.
+In this case we were at a beautiful campground but it lacked privacy so the annex comes handy for changing and general privacy.

 Toyota Sequoia with iKamper Skycamp 4.0 and Annex

-Our awning is an addition we love for shade and shelter.
+Our Thule awning (over the picnic table) is an addition we love for shade and shelter.
 We use it even when we aren’t using the tent.
 We have no pull from it when driving and it only makes a jiggle noise when on bumpy roads.
-We stop the noise by wrapping ski straps around the awning.
+We stop the noise by wrapping ski straps around the awning when driving.

 Our awning is the Thule Hideaway, our full awning review can be found here.